ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 The Palaeoverse team refactored the entire package, released v.1.0.0, and has been maintaining the package since.
 - The [rmacrostrat](https://rmacrostrat.palaeoverse.org/) package[^3] provides streamlined and improved accessibility to the geological database [Macrostrat](https://macrostrat.org/).
 The package provides functionality for querying the database via the dedicated API and retrieving various geological data (such as lithostratigraphic units) and definitions/metadata associated with those data and Macrostrat more broadly.
-- The [sepkoski](https://sepkoski.palaeoverse.org/) package[^4] provides access to Sepkoski’s fossil marine animal genera compendium[^5].
+- The [sepkoski](https://sepkoski.palaeoverse.org/) package[^4] provides access to Sepkoski’s fossil marine animal genera compendium[^5][^6].
 The aim of the package is to offer a light and easily-accessible solution to working with Sepkoski’s compendium to support teaching exercises.

-{{< figure src = "sepkoski_curve.png" alt = "A stacked area plot showing the number of marine animal genera across the Phanerozoic; the genera are split by color into Sepkoski's evolutionary fauna: Cambrian, Paleozoic, Modern (plus an Unassigned category); the x-axis has a geological timescale on it" class = "pull-left" caption = "Sepkoski's evolutionary fauna[^6], using the Sepkoski fossil marine animal genera compendium[^5], as plotted by the `sepkoski_curve_base()` function in the sepkoski R package[^4].
+{{< figure src = "sepkoski_curve.png" alt = "A stacked area plot showing the number of marine animal genera across the Phanerozoic; the genera are split by color into Sepkoski's evolutionary fauna: Cambrian, Paleozoic, Modern (plus an Unassigned category); the x-axis has a geological timescale on it" class = "pull-left" caption = "Sepkoski's evolutionary fauna, using the Sepkoski fossil marine animal genera compendium, as plotted by the `sepkoski_curve_base()` function in the sepkoski R package.
 Number of genera are counted per international geological stage bin.
-The timescale on the x-axis comes from the `axis_geo()` function in the palaeoverse R package[^1]." >}}
+The timescale on the x-axis comes from the `axis_geo()` function in the palaeoverse R package." >}}

 ## Funding the next generation of contributors